santiagooz/CYGNSS_raw_IF_data_processing_Galileo_R/README.md

 well as relevant information for processing and geolocation of the reflections.
 The important variables values during the time of the Raw IF record (reported in its metadata) is read from the netCDF file and used during the calculation of the DDMs.
-Also, it is requires a rinex Galileo navigation file, to get the satellite orbits and estimate specular reflection points position, delay and Doppler shift.
+Also, it requires a rinex Galileo navigation file to get the satellite orbits and estimate specular reflection points position, delay and Doppler shift.

 The processing parameters are completely configurable, such as coherent and